giotramu/logo/resources/favicon/README.md

 # Favicon

-Copy the following HTML tags and paste them into the head of your document:
+Copy/paste the link tag in the head of your `index.html` document:

 ```html
 <!-- Favicon -->